26 Baku Commissars: Impact

 Soviet officials later blamed the executions on British agents acting in the Baku area at the time.
 When Soviet rule was established in the whole Caspian area, Funtikov, the head of the Ashkhabad 'Directorate' responsible for the executions, was imprisoned.
 Funtikov put all blame for the executions onto Britain, and in particular Teague-Jones who, he claimed, had ordered him to have the commissars shot.
 Funtikov was tried and shot in Baku in 1926.
 Britain denied involvement in the incident, saying it was done by local officials without any knowledge of the British.

-This accusation caused a further souring of relations between Britain and the fledgling Soviet government and helped lead to the confrontational attitude of both sides in the coming years.
+This accusation caused a further souring of relations between Britain and the nascent Soviet government and helped lead to the confrontational attitude of both sides in the coming years.